grafana/tempo/docs/design-proposals/2022-04 Parquet.md

 ## Schema

-### Nested vs. flat
+### Fully Nested vs. Span-oriented
-There are two overall approaches to a columnar schema: flat or nested.
-Flat means storing traces destructured where each row is a span, and span attributes such as name and duration are individual columns.
-A nested schema means the current trace structures such as Resource/InstrumentationLibrary/Spans/Events are preserved (nested data is natively supported in Parquet), and the individual leaf values such as span name and duration are still individual columns.
+There are two overall approaches to a columnar schema: fully nested or span-oriented.
+Span-oriented means a flattened schema where traces are destructured into rows of spans.
+A fully nested schema means the current trace structures such as Resource/InstrumentationLibrary/Spans/Events are preserved (nested data is natively supported in Parquet).
+In both cases individual leaf values such as span name and duration are individual columns.

 We chose the nested schema for several reasons. (a) The block size is much smaller for the nested schema.
 This is due to the high data duplication incurred when flattening resource-level attributes such as service.name to each individual span. (b) A flat schema is not truly "flat" because each span still contains nested data such as attributes and events.  (c) Nested schema is much faster to search for resource-level attributes because the resource-level columns are very small (1 row for each batch) (d) Translation to/from OTLP is very straightforward (e) Easily add computed columns (ex: Trace duration) at multiple levels such as per-trace, per-batch, etc.